TWO KINDS OF RIGHTEOUSNESS

 15 Speak these things, exhort, and rebuke with all authority.
 Let no one despise you.
 (NKJV).

 8 This is a faithful saying, and these things I want you to affirm constantly, that those who have believed in God should be careful to maintain good works.
 These things are good and profitable to men.
 (NKJV).

-As a believer, you don’t need to do any good work in order to earn or win God’s acceptance, love, favour or blessing; they are already yours in Christ (Eph.
+As a believer, you don’t need to do any good work in order to earn or win God’s acceptance, love, favour or blessing; it is yours in Christ (Eph.
 1:6, 1 Cor.
 3:21, Eph.
 1:3).

-Beloved, stop boasting in your own imperfect and unstable righteousness, or striving to establish your own righteousness, rather, like Paul, make it your pursuit to “be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
+Beloved, stop boasting in your own imperfect and unstable righteousness, or striving to establish your own righteousness; rather, resolve not to cling to your own righteousness in God’s sight, like Paul who resolved to “be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.”
 (Philip.
 3:9 NKJV).